-what scripture passages of Bible stories resonate most with your faith community?
+What scripture passages or Bible stories resonate most with your faith community?
 Does your faith community have a favorite hymn that is sung every congregational anniversary?
 Is there a phrase or image in the words that could inspire a frame?
-Is there art in your sanctuary (stained glass images, etc.) that tells the story of who you are a faith community?
+Is there art in your sanctuary (stained glass images, etc.) that tells the story of who you are as a faith community?
 The importance of finding the right frame for your community cannot be overemphasized.
-I not feel rushed to identify what will work best in your setting.
-For most, this discernment w take time filled with deep conversation and prayer to arrive at your frame.
-A Welcoming Journey which calls the faith community back to its core values of hospitality justice, and genuine love, is an opportunity for your faith community to be public about values.
-Therefore, it involves the whole community discerning the core of their faith and the actions together.
+Do not feel rushed to identify what will work best in your setting.
+For most, this discernment will take time filled with deep conversation and prayer to arrive at your frame.
+A Welcoming Journey which calls the faith community back to its core values of hospitality justice, and genuine love, is an opportunity for your faith community to be public about its values.
+Therefore, it involves the whole community discerning the core of their faith and their actions together.